Let's Dance (David Bowie song): Recording

 Rodgers had the guitar parts treated with delays by Clearmountain and separated into groups of notes, punctuated by the bassline.
 Blending Rojas' Fender bass with Sabino's bass synthesiser as a way to "expand the dynamic range", Rodgers later said: "David threw in little elements like that and gave it that edge and excitement that I probably wouldn't have thought of."
 Hakim's snare drum was treated with gated reverb, a sound developed by engineers like Clearmountain and Hugh Padgham at the Power Station and London's Townhouse Studios, respectively, wherein a microphone would be hooked up on the snare head to record the initial impact and rig ambient microphones equipped with noise gates above the kit for extra reverb.
 Rodgers also added processed rhythm guitar tracks on top of the saxophone and trumpet lines: "It sounds almost unnaturally tight.
 The attacks come from out of nowhere.
 There's no pre-attack breathing.
 The horns just come in, 'pop pop', and then decay out fast."
 Rojas later stressed the importance of Clearmountain's role in the production: "Bob, as an engineer, really captured what we were doing live in the room.
 He gets very little credit historically, but take it from me, he was vital to that record."

 Blues guitarist Stevie Ray Vaughan (pictured in 1983) contributed guitar to the track.

 Contributing additional guitar overdubs towards the end of the sessions was Stevie Ray Vaughan, a then-unknown 28-year-old Texas blues guitarist, whom Bowie hired after seeing him play at the 1982 Montreux Jazz Festival.
 Bowie praised his guitar playing, saying: "He's got a whole other thing going on."
-He used a Fender Stratocaster plugged into an old Fender amplifier; author Paul Trynka commented on "all tone coming from the player".
+He used a Fender Stratocaster plugged into an old Fender amplifier; the author Paul Trynka commented that "all tone [came] from the player".
 "Let's Dance" was the first song Bowie and Rodgers played for Vaughan.
 The latter recalled: "[Vaughan] could sense this group of anonymous musicians were about to make history."